KIDDLAW/Cybersecurity-Collection/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- Once the automation is complete it is very easy to take down and relaunch the container.
+No configuration was performed manually, which is advantageous because once the automation is complete it is very easy to take down and relaunch the container.

 The playbook implements the following tasks:
 - It specifies the group of machines that this play will run on a well as the admin.